Józef Bem: First exile

 Bem then escaped to Paris, where he supported himself by teaching mathematics.
-In France, he published his next work, on the National Uprising in Poland, in which he not only gave an appraisal of the 1831 insurrection, but also tried to present a programme for the continuation of the struggle for the country's freedom.
+In France, he published his next work, on the national uprising in Poland, in which he not only gave an appraisal of the 1831 insurrection, but also tried to present a programme for the continuation of the struggle for the country's freedom.
 During his stay in France, he collaborated with the Hôtel Lambert organization and was a member of the Historical and Literary Society.

 In 1833 he went to Portugal to assist the liberal Dom Pedro against the reactionary Dom Miguel, but abandoned the idea when it was found that a Polish legion could not be formed there.
-When in Portugal, he was the target of an assassination attempt, carried out by Russian agents.
+While in Portugal he was the target of an assassination attempt carried out by Russian agents.

 1848 hero

-A wider field for his activity presented itself in 1848 (along with the Austrian Revolution).
+A wider field for his activity presented itself in 1848 due to the Austrian Revolution in the Habsburg Empire.
 First he attempted to hold Vienna against the imperial troops of Alfred I, Prince of Windisch-Grätz, and, after the capitulation, hastened to Pressburg (Pozsony, today Bratislava, Slovakia) to offer his services to Lajos Kossuth, first defending himself, in a long speech, from the accusations of "treachery to the Polish cause" and "aristocratic tendencies" — which the more fanatical section of the Polish émigré Radicals repeatedly brought against him.
-He was entrusted with the defence of Transylvania at the end of 1848, and in 1849, as General of the Székely troops, he performed miracles with his little army, notably at the bridge of Piski (now Simeria, Romania) on February 9, where, after fighting all day, he drove back an immense force of pursuers.
+He was entrusted with the defence of Transylvania at the end of 1848, and in 1849, as General of the Székely troops, he performed miracles with his little army, notably at the bridge of Piski (now Simeria, Romania) on 9 February, where, after fighting all day, he drove back an immense force of pursuers.

 After relieving Transylvania he was sent to drive the Austrian General Anton Freiherr von Puchner out of the Banat region.
-Bem defeated von Puchner at Orsova (now Orșova) on May 16, but the Russian invasion forced Bem to retreat to Transylvania.
-From July 12 to 22 Bem was fighting continually, but finally, on 31 July 1849, his army was annihilated by overwhelming numbers in the Battle of Segesvár (now Sighişoara); Bem escaped after feigning death.
-He fought a fresh action at Nagycsür (now Șura Mare) on August 6, and contrived to bring his fragmented army to the Battle of Temesvár (now Timișoara), to aid the hard-pressed General Henryk Dembiński.
-Bem was in command and was seriously wounded in the last pitched battle of the war, fought there on August 9.
+Bem defeated von Puchner at Orsova (now Orșova) on 16 May, but the Russian invasion forced Bem to retreat to Transylvania.
+From 12 to 22 July Bem was fighting continually, but finally, on 31 July 1849, his army was annihilated by overwhelming numbers in the Battle of Segesvár (now Sighişoara); Bem escaped after feigning death.
+He fought a fresh action at Nagycsür (now Șura Mare) on 6 August, and contrived to bring his fragmented army to the Battle of Temesvár (now Timișoara), to aid the hard-pressed General Henryk Dembiński.
+Bem was in command and was seriously wounded in the last pitched battle of the war, fought there on 9 August.